 Currently, CareMeridian Residential NeuroRehab programs are offered in Tucson and Scottsdale Arizona.
 In addition, we offer residential and day treatment programs in Orange (Winways) and Santa Barbara (Solutions) California.

-At CareMeridian, our goal is to provide patient-centered rehabilitation and residential services to people of all ages who have suffered brain injuries.
-24/7 services are provided to these patients in home like environment, to assist them in achieving and maintaining their desired goals.
+At CareMeridian, our goal is to provide patient-centered traumatic brain injury rehabilitation and residential services to people of all ages who have suffered brain injuries.
+24/7 services are provided to these patients in a home like environment, to assist them in achieving and maintaining their desired goals.